Board of Directors

 Sam E. Valentine

-Sam just joined the Boston Planning and Development Agency (BPDA) where he conducts design review as Senior Landscape Architect.
-He recently completed a Fulbright research fellowship, focusing on group-constructed landscapes in marginalized communities in Salvador da Bahia, Brazil.
+Sam serves as Senior Landscape Architect with the City of Boston Planning Department.
+He recently completed a Fulbright research fellowship, focusing on community-constructed landscapes in Brazil and Angola.
 He holds degrees from Harvard Graduate School of Design and the University of Georgia.
 For a decade, Sam practiced with Richard Burck Associates, where he managed campus, streetscape, and public-realm park projects, including the renovation of the Westland Avenue Gateway in Boston’s Back Bay Fens, which reconciled contemporary community needs with the historic design intent of the Olmsted firm.
-Sam’s first job after graduating with his Bachelor of Landscape Architecture was at Fairsted, helping to implement the “Good Neighbors” education program.
+Sam’s first real job was at Fairsted, helping to implement the “Good Neighbors” education program.

 Emily Vance